NathanWalker/nativescript4angular-demo/README.md

-## Angular Native Demo app
+## NativeScript for Angular Demo app

-Demontrating key essentials with Angular Native in as simple a setup as possible.
+Demonstrating key essentials with NativeScript for Angular in as simple a setup as possible.